losojudijanto/testingrepository/README.md

 # testingrepository
-It is the first time of creating repository
+# It is the first time of creating repository
+# display Hello World
+print('Hello World')
+# test a math operator
+1+3